DanielaIacoboaea/Freecodecamp---Tribute-page/README.md

 * Selectors specificity
 * Media queries and setting up breaking points

-#### Things I learned more about, after unexpected behaviours from the page:
+#### After unexpected behaviours from the page, I gained more knowledge in:

-* Cumulative Layout Shift
 * Bootstrap icons
 * Difference in browsers default settings and how to normalize them

 ***

-- [x] I believe this approach helped me a lot to expand my understanding of what I can do with the languages, than what<br>I could have imagined just on my own with a basic understanding of the elements.

 ***

 #### Check out the result: